TeamLapen/Vampirism/docs/publish-versions.md

 **There is no need to modify any gradle properties in the repository anymore**

 If you want Vampirism to depend on the new version.
 You only need to change the `vampirism_factions_version` in the [gradle.properties](/gradle.properties) file.

+### Local test version
+If you only want to create a local test version you can use `make create-test <project> <test-id>`.
+It automatically sets the correct versions

 ## What is deployed?